Skip to content

 Use hpc-compose up --watch-queue when you want explicit queue polling before the watch view opens.
 It prints queue state changes, pending reason, and expected start time when Slurm exposes them; --queue-warn-after <DURATION> controls the one-time long-pending warning.

-Use --watch-mode line or --no-tui when you are recording output, using a screen reader, running in CI, or working in a terminal where alternate-screen UIs are inconvenient.
+Use --watch-mode line when you are recording output, using a screen reader, running in CI, or working in a terminal where alternate-screen UIs are inconvenient.
 Line mode preserves detailed scheduler and log updates without alternate-screen control codes.

 Replay